 Choose a pot large enough to hold the amount of corn you want to cook, with room for water to cover the corn.
-Cover pot and bring cold unsalted water
+Cover pot and bring cold

 just to a boil on high heat.
 Some people like to add a little sugar to the boiling water, but

 never add salt as it will only toughen the corn.